 Are you looking for new ways to simplify your financial life?
 Let’s get real, managing your money and business isn’t easy.

-And I totally get it!
-I am always seeking new ways and tips to become more mindful in my life and business.
-I strive to be a mindful consumer, thoughtful eater, and smarter spender.
+We’re all seeking new tips and tricks to become more mindful in life and business.
+We’re striving to be a mindful consumer, thoughtful eater, and smarter spender.

-If these are your goals too then I have some tips that will help you get started.
+If these are your goals too, here are some quick tips to get started.
 You’ll be able to take back control of your finances while simplifying the entire process.

 2. Automate saving money

-I don’t know about you, but one of the hardest things about saving money is actually saving money — and then leaving it alone.
+One of the hardest things about saving money is actually saving money — and then leaving it alone.
 It seems that once you do finally stash a few dollars away, you end up using the money.
-Am I right?!

 You forget the money is there because it can only be accessed online or via text message.
 So you end up saving money without thinking!